Participation by libraries in the reciprocal borrowing program is voluntary.

 - The Florida Reciprocal Borrowing Agreements spreadsheet was compiled from data supplied to the State Library of Florida on the 2010 Annual Statistical Report Form for Public Libraries.

-- If you are a Library Director or MLC staff member and wish to submit additions or corrections for your library, please email corrections Charlie Parker or call the TBLC office at (813) 622-8252
+- If you are a Library Director or MLC staff member and wish to submit additions or corrections for your library, please email corrections Elise Aiello or call the TBLC office at (813) 622-8252

 This project has been funded under the provisions of the Library Cooperative Grant program which is administered by the Florida Department of State’s Division of Library and Information Services